 The initial treatment goal is symptomatic relief of the arthritis, because the disease is self-limited in a substantial majority of patients, and joint injury with significant continued symptoms is infrequent.
 (See 'Prognosis' below.)

 The approach to therapy is based upon both clinical experience in reactive arthritis and upon evidence of benefit for these therapies in other inflammatory arthritides, particularly other forms of spondyloarthritis, given the paucity of randomized trials and longitudinal observational studies in patients with reactive arthritis.
-(See "Undifferentiated spondyloarthritis, including peripheral and non-radiographic axial spondyloarthritis" and "Assessment and treatment of ankylosing spondylitis in adults" and "Treatment of psoriatic arthritis".)
+(See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis" and "Assessment and treatment of ankylosing spondylitis in adults" and "Treatment of psoriatic arthritis".)